radiantearth/stac-spec/extensions/sar/README.md

 The [extensions page](../README.md) gives an overview about related extensions.
 Of particular relevance to SAR data:

-* the [Instrument Extension Specification](../instrument/README.md) is required when using the SAR extension, which contains fields about the sensor and platform used to collect the data.
 * the [Datetime Range Extension Specification](../datetime-range/README.md) to describe frame start and end time.
 * the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.
+* the [Instrument Extension Specification](../instrument/README.md) which contains fields about the sensor and platform used to collect the data.
+The Instrument extension is required when using the Sat extension.